sicz/Mk/README.md

 ### Usage

-Create new Docker container directory populated from `docker-sample-project`
+Create a new Docker image directory:
-directory:
 ```bash
 make create NAME=my-docker-image
 ```

-Read carefully and adjust all files in your new Docker container directory.
+Read carefully and adjust all files in your new Docker image directory.
-Interesting parts are enclosed in `[*TEXT*]` brackets.

 ## Authors